Loading...

 Road Options

-Under the profiles, toggle options such as No Tolls and avoiding certain road classes (and, on Advanced Adventure, scenic preferences like favouring towns, forests or rivers).
+Under the profiles, toggle options such as No Tolls and No Motorways, or avoid certain road classes.
+Advanced Adventure adds scenic preferences — Prefer Forests / Rivers / Unpaved and Avoid Cities / Ferries / Private Roads.
 Tap Recalculate to rebuild the route with your choices.

 Along the Route